Andres-ibanez/-100DaysOfCode/README.md

 <p>Day17: Today I studied DOM manipulation and events, continue reading too.
 I share this with you "...spending time keeping your code clean is not just cost effective, it's a matter of professional survival"</p>
 <p>Day18: Today I began a "To do list" project</p>
 <p>Day19: Today I finish a "To do list" project in codepen.io <a href="https://codepen.io/Andres-Ibanez/full/dyyBmPr">Project Day18-19</a></p>
+<p>Day20: Today I studyed localStorage, I pretend add it to my "To do list" project.
+I review git/GitHub and finish my apresentation for tomorrow</p>